porpreing/android-iw-libnl3/README.md

 ndk-build

-you will get iw , libnl-3.so and libnl-genl-3.so at libs/\<arch\> directory.
+you will get iw binary at libs/\<arch\> directory.
+The binary is compiled with static local libnl3, so it should be able to run on every Android devices.